alangecker/mumble-baresip/README.md

 - quick and dirty - don't expect stability at all!
 - first time writing _go_ ever.
 - doesn't handle any responses from baresip or mumble (like call failures, disconnects, dialogs in Mumble,...)
-- currently you can only run it once because baresip in the latest version 0.6.6 doesn't support different jack names yet, but it will in the next release (see [baresip#1025](https://github.com/baresip/baresip/pull/1025)).